-Back in 2008 we wrote poems in the form of kyrielle.
+Back in 2008 and again in 2010 we wrote poems in the form of kyrielle.
 I'd like to do this again, but think we should try a different definition of the form.
 This one comes from the book Fly With Poetry: An ABC of Poetry, written and illustrated by Avis Harley.

 Here is her example.

 How is it the salmon know

 where to bury ruby roe?

 the jade green streams are jeweled with roe.

 Poem ©Avis Harley.
 All rights reserved.

 So, your challenge this week is to write a kyrielle.
 Leave me a note about your poem and I'll post the results here later this week.